St. Hilda’s offers a wide range of Extra-Curricular Activities.

 Whilst developing good voice projection and improving their speech, the girls look forward to the lessons as they are also enjoyable.

-The Junior French Club, for girls from Forms II and III, meets on Mondays from 15.30 until 16.00 and is led by Mrs Knight.
+The Junior French Club, for girls from Forms II and III, meets weekly after school and is led by Mrs Knight.

-We have a German Club on Tuesdays during morning break time for girls in Forms IV, V and VI.
+We have a weekly German Club during morning break time for girls in Forms V and VI.
 Small groups of girls have taster German sessions over a few weeks, led by Mrs Knight.
 This club is by invitation only.

-The Chess Club meets on Fridays from 1.30 – 2.00pm and is open to girls from Forms IV, V and VI.
+The Chess Club meets weekly during lunchtime and is open to girls from Forms IV, V and VI.
 It is led by Mrs Knight.

-The Craft Club takes place on Thursdays from 12.50pm to 1.30pm in the Art Room and is run by Mrs Wright.
+The Craft Club takes place weekly during lunchtime in the Art Room and is run by Mrs Wright.

 This lunchtime Club offers the girls in Forms II and III the chance to try various different fun crafts each week.